maciekmalecki/Take-home/ReadMe.md

 - npm

 ### Installation
-1. Clone the repository:
+Clone the repository:
-   git clone [repository-url]
+git clone

-2. Install dependencies:
+Install dependencies:
 npm i

-3. Compile TypeScript to JavaScript: npx tsc
+Compile TypeScript to JavaScript: npx tsc

 ### Running the Application
 To run the application, execute: